dusk-network/rusk-vm/METERING.md

 * add [deterministic stack limiting](https://wiki.parity.io/WebAssembly-StackHeight) instrumentation.

 The cost of various wasm/vm parameters is [configurable](https://github.com/paritytech/substrate/blob/master/srml/contracts/src/lib.rs#L893-L954).
 Both metering utilities (gas/stack-height) are available in the [pwasm_util](https://crates.io/crates/pwasm-utils) Rust crate.

+## Dusk.network

+* can any of the parity code be of use for the Dusk.network VM?
+* what are our requirements in term of performance?